Aryetis/Obenkyobo/Readme.md

 <br/>
 <br/>
 <br/>
 And voilà !
-You should now have a NickelMenu entries at the bottom right corner of your ereader "home screen" and a new "book" in your library to open with KfMon.
+You should now have a NickelMenu entry at the bottom right corner of your ereader "home screen" and a new "book" in your library to open with KfMon.
 <br clear="left"/>

 ## Issues ?